KellerJordan/modded-nanogpt/records/120424_ValueEmbed/README.md

 ## ChangeLog

-* Added 12 new embedding layers which get mixed into the value activations at each layer.
+* Added 12 new embedding layers which get mixed into the value activations at each layer. (=463M new parameters, of which 9216 are active per token)

 ## Contributors